nicemagician/nice-classification/README.md

 # 🎯 NICE Classification Assistant (AI + RAG)

-**An AI-powered assistant that helps classify goods and services using NICE classification data from IPOS, USPTO and official guidelines.**
+**An AI-powered assistant that helps classify goods and services using official NICE classification sources — including the WIPO Alphabetical List, IPOS, USPTO, and interpretation rules.**
 Built with OpenAI, Pinecone, and fully open-source.

 ---